onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ![image](https://github.com/user-attachments/assets/4bf519ee-427c-4480-8981-a0746c913c9c) <br>
 _Workflow modification for isolated Active Directory connector testing without triggering notifications._

-**Note:** If Shuffler becomes glitchy during connection deletion, save your work and refresh the page.
+**Note:** If Shuffle becomes glitchy during connection deletion, save your work and refresh the page.
 If issues persist, delete the connection, then the connector, and click the **Undo** button to restore functionality.

 Rerun one of the previous alerts to test the AD connection.